When does Diversity Help Generalization in Classification Ensembles?: Experiments

 \section{Experiments}

-In this section, we elaborate our experiments to evaluate the proposed relationship between the proposed diversity and generalization performance of ensemble classifiers and the proposed algorithm.
-The data sets we use includes one image data set with $12,500$ pictures (Dogs vs Cats\footnote{\url{http://www.kaggle.com/c/dogs-vs-cats}}) and $28$ data sets from UCI repository\footnote{\url{http://archive.ics.uci.edu/ml/datasets.html}}~\cite{Lichman:2013}.
+In this section, we elaborate on our experiments to evaluate the proposed relationship between the proposed diversity and ensemble generalization performance and the proposed algorithms.
+The data sets we use include one image data set with $12,500$ pictures (Dogs vs Cats\footnote{\url{http://www.kaggle.com/c/dogs-vs-cats}}) and $28$ data sets from UCI repository\footnote{\url{http://archive.ics.uci.edu/ml/datasets.html}}~\cite{Lichman:2013}.
 Standard $5$-fold cross-validation is used in these experiments, \ie{} in each iteration, the entire data set is split into two parts, with $80\%$ as the training set and $20\%$ as the test set.
-Bagging~\cite{breiman1996bagging} and AdaBoost~\cite{freund1995boosting,freund1996experiments} are used to constitute an ensemble classifier on various kinds of individual classifiers including decision trees (DT), naive Bayesian (NB) classifiers, $k$-nearest neighbors (KNN) classifiers, linear model (LM) classifiers, and linear SVMs (LSVM).
+Bagging~\cite{breiman1996bagging} and AdaBoost~\cite{freund1995boosting,freund1996experiments} are used to constitute an ensemble classifier on various kinds of individual classifiers including decision trees (DT), naive Bayesian (NB) classifiers, $k$-nearest neighbors (KNN) classifiers, linear model (LM) classifiers, linear SVMs (LSVM), support vector machines (SVM), and multilayer perceptrons (MLP).
 We evaluate the proposed relationship between the proposed diversity and ensemble performance using scatter diagrams with their correlation.
-Besides, to evaluate our proposed pruning method \pdabbr{}, the baselines we considered are a variety of ranking-based methods, namely Early Stopping (ES), KL-divergence pruning (KL), Kappa pruning (KP)~\cite{margineantu1997pruning}, orientation ordering pruning (OO)~\cite{martinez2006pruning}, and diversity regularized ensemble pruning (DREP)~\cite{li2012diversity} as well as optimization-based methods, namely single-objective ensemble pruning (SEP), and Pareto ensemble pruning (PEP)~\cite{qian2015pareto}.
-Moreover, we adopt two methods from diversity maximization via composable coresets~\cite{aghamolaei2015diversity} and change them slightly to make them suitable for pruning problems, namely the Gonzalez's algorithm (GMA) and local search algorithm (LCS).
-An ensemble is trained and pruned on the training set and then tested on the test set.
-It is worth mentioning that several methods (such as OO, DREP, SEP, PEP, and LCS) cannot fix the number of classifiers after ensemble pruning, while others could do that by giving a pruning rate that is the up limit of the percentage of those discarded individual classifiers in the original ensemble.
-Those methods that cannot fix the size of the pruned sub-ensemble might lead to increase or reduce the size of pruned sub-ensembles and affect their space cost.
+Besides, to evaluate our proposed pruning method \pdabbr{}, the baselines we considered are a variety of ranking-based methods, namely Early Stopping (ES), KL-divergence pruning (KL), Kappa pruning (KP)~\cite{margineantu1997pruning}, orientation ordering pruning (OO)~\cite{martinez2006pruning}, diversity regularized ensemble pruning (DREP)~\cite{li2012diversity}, accuracy-based ensemble pruning (TSP.AP) \citep{zhang2019two}, and diversity-based ensemble pruning (TSP.DP) \citep{zhang2019two} as well as optimization-based methods, namely single-objective ensemble pruning (SEP), and Pareto ensemble pruning (PEP)~\cite{qian2015pareto}, the maximal relevant minimal redundant (MRMR) method \citep{xia2018maximum}, the maximal relevancy miximum complementary (MRMC) method \citep{xia2018maximum}, and the discriminative ensemble pruning (DiscEP) \citep{cao2018optimizing}.
+Moreover, we adopt two methods from diversity maximization via composable coresets~\cite{aghamolaei2015diversity,indyk2014composable} and change them slightly to make them suitable for pruning problems, namely the Gonzalez's algorithm (GMA) and local search algorithm (LCS).
+An ensemble is trained and pruned on the training set and then evaluated on the test set.
+It is worth mentioning that several methods (such as OO, DREP, SEP, PEP, LCS, and TSP.AP) cannot fix the number of classifiers after ensemble pruning, while others could do that by giving a pruning rate that is the up limit of the percentage of those discarded individual classifiers in the original ensemble.
+Those methods that cannot fix the size of the pruned sub-ensemble might lead to increasing or reducing the size of pruned sub-ensembles and affect their space cost.